Degenerative Disc Disease – Normal Aging Or Disease Condition?

 With increasing age, the water content of the disc decreases, forcing the disc to act more like a solid and resist mechanical loading in a haphazard manner as the hydrostatic pressure is reduced or lost completely.
 Injuries that affect the annulus or end plate can decompress the nucleus, and the healing process is taken over by severe degenerative changes.

 The disc has little blood supply and cannot readily heal from injuries.
 Nutrition is through a process called diffusion where nutrients travel through the end plate (gray).
 The end plate is porous and permeable to allow the transport of nutrients.
 This permeability and the ability to transport nutrients normally decreases during growth and aging, however, it increases when there is disease due to disc degeneration and following end plate damage.
 This is one difference between normal aging and degenerative disease process.
 Additionally, nerve fibers normally only penetrate the outer area of the annulus, however, in degenerative disc disease, the nerves are noted to progress towards the nucleus and is associated with pain and inflammation.
+Back pain from the disc is usually started by physical disruption, and made wrose or very painful by inflammation and infection.

 Load placed on a degenerated disc results in rapid loss of disc height and the joints behind the disc (facet joints) must change to bear the load which leads to arthritic changes.
 These changes result in what is called hypertrophy as there is a build up around the joints which may result in a facet syndrome and can narrow the spinal canal where the spinal cord runs through as shown in the diagram looking from above – down.
-The loss of height associated with degenerative disc disease can also reduce the tension on ligaments surrounding the disc causing loss of elasticity and bulging into the spinal canal, further narrowing the space for the spinal cord and leading to stenosis.
+The loss of height associated with degenerative disc disease can also reduce the tension on ligaments surrounding the disc causing loss of elasticity and bulging into the spinal canal, further narrowing the space for the spinal cord and leading to stenosis, as well as painful bending.

 As the disc ages it becomes stiffer and weaker.
 Although degenerative changes can cause the annulus to collapse in some old discs, disc height does not show a major decrease with age.
 Severe disc degeneration cause a significant decrease in nucleus pressure and collapse of annulus height causing the disc to act like a flat tire.
 The disc height is important as it keeps the bones from placing pressure on sensitive nerves and loss of disc height can result in 50% of compression forces being transmitted to the joints behind the disc causing osteoarthritis in these joints as mentioned and diagramed previous.
 The loss of disc height is also associated with similar type of osteoarthritic changes around the bones called osteophytes which attempt to stabilize the area.